AndrewCRMartin/absplit/README.md

 Code to take an antibody PDB file and split it into separate Fvs

+## Known issues

+1. The code needs to retain the PDB header for downstream steps
+2. Code needs to apply symmetry operators (e.g. 1b0w)
+3. Some truncated sequences won't score highly enough to be flagged as antibodies - just score over the aligned region.

 ## Algorithm

 1. Read the PDB file and split into chains